ameliarw/Chem-308/moldynamics.md

 [home](/README.md)
 {% include mathjax.html %}

 # Modeling the Born-Oppenheimer Approximation

 We can use potential energy hypersurfaces, or a two-dimensional simplification of the potential energy of a system, to better understand molecular dynamics.
 We've modeled a potential energy hypersurface that considers the nucleus-nucleus interactions and the nucleus-electron interactions, as previously discussed on the [Born-Approximation page](/bo.md).
 Initially, we begin with a LEPS potential energy surface, named for London-Erying-Polanyi-Sato, to model the dynamics of the reaction:
 $A + B_C /rightarrow A-B + C$

+## Early Barrier
+This is the early barrier potential energy hypersurface.
+The reactants are higher energy than the products, and thus the reaction is more thermodynamically favorable and is exergonic.
 ![pewell](/pewell.gif)

 This potential energy surface has a saddle point near the point where the reaction goes the completition, and this saddle point indicates the distance between AB and BC where the nucleus-nucleus interactions and nucleus-electron interactions are the most stabilizing.
 The well climbs steeply near r = 0 for both AB and BC because the repulsive nucleus-nucleus interactions are highly unfavorable.
 The well plateaus at increasing radii because the attractive nucleus-electron interactions become weaker at increasing distances.